Home » How to Boost Collagen Naturally as a Vegan – Biology Reveals!

 MSM is a natural molecule that serves as a sulfur donor for the body and is a major nutrient for the build-up of collagen.
 MSM is typically used in cartilage supplements (however in relatively low dosage) for skin issues and nail and hair growth.
 It is also known as a natural pain killer.

 Why do we need to supplement MSM if we can produce it ourselves?
-Because sulfur is falling short in the modern food supply, as the plants themselves grow on sulfur-depleted soils.
+Because sulfur is falling short in the modern food supply, as our food plants themselves grow on sulfur-depleted soils.
 Thus, we see a widespread but silent deficiency of sulfur in humans.
 This condition is hardly ever mentioned in health topics, but we see the symptoms everywhere around us.

-MSM is non-toxic, generally recognized as safe by the FDA, and recommendations are around 5 g per day (see here and here).
+MSM is non-toxic, generally recognized as safe by the FDA, and recommendations are around 5 g per day (see here).
 In fact, MSM has even been successfully administered intravenously, as reported by the discovering university researcher Dr. Herschler:

 “In U.S. Pat.
 No. 4,296,130, I teach that methylsulfonylmethane is so inert and non-toxic that aqueous solutions thereof can be used as a blood diluent.
 In healthy humans or other animals having adequately high methylsulfonylmethane blood levels, methylsulfonylmethane is in fact “inert” in the sense the term is used in that patent.
 However, in acutely ill patients, dramatic beneficial benefits are often obtained by the intravenous administration of large doses of methylsulfonylmethane.”